gianfaye/gianfaye-jekyll/_posts/2014-05-23-reaching-out.md

 ---
 {% include JB/setup %}

 Yesterday, I received a call from a representative of **Greenpeace Philippines**.
-Her name is Andy and she introduced with confirming an online petition I signed up 2 months ago: [No to Coal Mining ...](http://www.change.org/petitions/we-want-clean-energy-in-the-philippines)
+Her name is Andy and she introduced with confirming an online petition I signed up 2 months ago: [No to Coal Mining in the Philippines](http://www.change.org/petitions/we-want-clean-energy-in-the-philippines).

 I vaguely remembered it, not because of me regarding it as not important, I just have a bad memory.
 And **it is** important.